Claviz/bellboy/README.md

 * **jsonPath** `RegExp`\
 Path to the array to be streamed.
 This option is desribed in detail inside [JsonProcessor](#json-processor) section.
 * **nextRequest** `async function(header)`\
 Function which must return `connection` for the next request or `null` if the next request is not needed.
-If data format is `json`, it will have `header` parameter which contains data before the first `jsonPath` match.
 ```javascript
 const processor = new bellboy.HttpProcessor({
     nextRequest: async function () {